bryanmcnett/aabo/README.md

 DownTriangle query; // a triangle that points down, to compare against
 ```

-But, if both {minA, minB, minC} and {maxA, maxB, maxC} *are* stored, an axis-aligned bounding hexagon appears:
+But, if both {minA, minB, minC} and {maxA, maxB, maxC} *are* stored, their intersection is an axis-aligned bounding hexagon:

 ![How two triangles make a hexagon](images/triangle_to_hexagon.png)